ZiyangZhu/Notes/index.md

 Dynamical system is a subject that studies the iteration by means of statistics, it also connects to the number theory.
 This note consists of four topics: ergodic theory, Oppenheim conjecture, entropies and geometric topology of moduli spaces.
 This is the lecture note of the course "Dynamical Systems" at CNU, 2021.

 ##### **[Introduction to Real Analysis](https://github.com/ZiyangZhu/Notes/files/7538541/RA.pdf)**
 This is a note on real variable functions.
-It originated from the final exam of the course in a trade school in Nanjing.
+It originated from the final exam of the course in a diploma mill in Nanjing.
 It introduces the elementary theory of real analysis briefly. _Update: June 22, 2021_

 ### [Works](https://ziyangzhu.github.io/Works/)
 ### [Useful links](https://ziyangzhu.github.io/Links/)